HanishaChowdary/WHFBUsage/docs/README.md

 ![image](https://user-images.githubusercontent.com/111733151/185877209-49c549f6-8611-4548-8640-a8b17f8f92ff.png)

 Now, we can use this Registration details from the Custom Log, Compare with our WHFB Usage from Sign in Logs and generate the Analysis.
-The JSON code for this specific part can be used and build on top of [Michael's workbook](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/azure-ad-sign-in-logs-workbooks-know-who-is-using-windows-hello/ba-p/2661980)
+The JSON code for this specific part can be used to build on top of [Michael's workbook](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/azure-ad-sign-in-logs-workbooks-know-who-is-using-windows-hello/ba-p/2661980)